twolfson/foundry-release-spec/README.md

 ## Documentation
 A [foundry][] release plugin should expose the following functions on its `exports`.

+It is expected that [foundry][] will run the plugins in the order of:

+1. setVersion
+2. register
+3. publish

 ### `exports.setVersion(params, cb)`
 Optional function that adjusts the package's version (e.g. bump `package.json`).